CiberoFlare/WarpCacher/README.md

 | ------ | ------ |
 | warpcacher-start.php | **The Preparer**, which means it prepare the main script by identifying cachetime, to-cache page, etc. |
 | warpcacher-end.php | **The Executer**, which means it 'cached' the page and the one who does the work. |

+## How to Know If It Works?
+Observe the refreshed, page's source code.
+You will see a commented tag and that's it.